 At the same time, LINZ has scanned older paper-based records to create a comprehensive electronic database of land title and survey information – see Historic land records.
 Creating a digital record also helps to protect the original historic documents.

-While only land professionals can search Landonline directly, anyone can order copies of the electronic records stored there through LINZ – see Ordering a land record.
+While only land professionals can access Landonline directly, anyone can order copies of the electronic records stored there through Land Record Search.

 Digital copies of some older records can be accessed through Archives New Zealand’s online Archway system – see Historic land records.